zeller-martin/el_commutador/README.md

 # assembling the commutator

-the file 'bom.xlsx' contains all necessary components. the file 'assembly.pdf' outlines the assembly of the hardware.
+the file 'bom.xlsx' contains all necessary components. the file 'assembly.pdf' outlines the assembly of the hardware. the total cost of all components for a single commutator is ca. 300 euros.

 # running the commutator